change_box group-ID parameter args ... keyword args ...

 See the Howto triclinic doc page for a geometric description of triclinic boxes, as defined by LAMMPS, and how to transform these parameters to and from other commonly used triclinic representations.

 The keywords used in this command are applied sequentially to the simulation box and the atoms in it, in the order specified.

 Before the sequence of keywords are invoked, the current box size/shape is stored, in case a remap keyword is used to map the atom coordinates from a previously stored box size/shape to the current one.

 After all the keywords have been processed, any shrink-wrap boundary conditions are invoked (see the boundary command) which may change simulation box boundaries, and atoms are migrated to new owning processors.

-IMPORTANT NOTE: The simulation box size/shape can be changed by arbitrarily large amounts by this command.
+The simulation box size/shape can be changed by arbitrarily large amounts by this command.
 This is not a problem, except that the mapping of processors to the simulation box is not changed from its initial 3d configuration; see the processors command.
 Thus, if the box size/shape changes dramatically, the mapping of processors to the simulation box may not end up as optimal as the initial mapping attempted to be.
 You may wish to re-balance the atoms by using the balance command if that is the case.

-IMPORTANT NOTE: Because the keywords used in this command are applied one at a time to the simulation box and the atoms in it, care must be taken with triclinic cells to avoid exceeding the limits on skew after each transformation in the sequence.
+Because the keywords used in this command are applied one at a time to the simulation box and the atoms in it, care must be taken with triclinic cells to avoid exceeding the limits on skew after each transformation in the sequence.
 If skew is exceeded before the final transformation this can be avoided by changing the order of the sequence, or breaking the transformation into two or more smaller transformations.
-For more information on the allowed limits for box skew see the discussion on triclinic boxes on this page.
+For more information on the allowed limits for box skew see the discussion on triclinic boxes on Howto triclinic doc page.

 For the x, y, and z parameters, this is the meaning of their styles and values.